 This depends on the location of the buyer, whether the product is in stock or in season, and other logistical factors.

 Company: Kiri Farms

 A: #5D, Street 360

 T: +855 (0) 92 664 557

 The culinary world is slowly rediscovering long pepper and we are just happy to be a part of it.
-However, the market for this spice remains very niche, limited to in-the-know chefs and Ayurvedic/Chinese medicine practitioners.
-In fact, the majority of sales we make at Kiri Farms go to merchants who process it for use as medicine (for more on medicinal uses, you can check WebMD!).
+However, the market for this spice remains very niche.
+It is known to chefs as a premium spice and also used by traditional medicine practitioners (Ayurvedic & Chinese medicine).
+In fact, the majority of sales we make at Kiri Farms go to merchants who process it for use as traditional medicine (for more on medicinal uses, you can check WebMD!).

 Of course, if you have any questions at all then we are eager to answer them.
 Please send us an e-mail!

 As we discussed in a previous article, the cost of living is low in Cambodia.

 This is one of the freest markets in the world when it comes to small businesses.
 The government simply doesn't have the sophistication or desire to enforce obtrusive regulations on the little guys.
 It's only when you start making real money that someone will come knocking, and even that can be less worrisome than it sounds.